 Data Humanism: Visualizing data to connect people with numbers

-This is a web-based data visualization project that unpacks and translates the quantitative data on Parks and Recreation facilities into informative and engaging visuals to aid both citizens and city officials in making more informed choices.
+A web-based data visualization platform that unpacks and translates the quantitative data on Parks and Recreation facilities into informative and engaging visuals to aid both citizens and city officials in making more informed choices.

 DURATION: 4 Weeks